 ADHD impulse control is compromised at a structural level.
 The prefrontal cortex, the region responsible for inhibiting impulses, weighing consequences, and aligning your actions with long-term goals, is consistently underactive in ADHD.
 Brain imaging studies show reduced blood flow, lower metabolic activity, and even reduced gray matter volume in this area.

-This creates a double vulnerability: stronger cravings and weaker ability to resist them.
-When a craving for porn hits, you’re experiencing both a louder signal to act and a quieter signal to stop.
-This is ADHD compulsive behavior in action, and it’s a neurological pattern, not a moral failure.
+This creates a double vulnerability: stronger cravings and less reliable resistance.
+When a craving for porn hits, the signal to act may arrive faster than the signal to pause.
+This is ADHD compulsive behavior in action, and it is a neurological pattern rather than a moral failure.

-This double vulnerability also explains why relapses can feel so sudden and total.
-With ADHD, there’s often no gradual slide.
-One moment you’re fine; the next, you’ve already opened a browser.
-The impulse-to-action pipeline is shorter, sometimes so short it feels automatic.
+This double vulnerability also explains why relapses can feel sudden.
+With ADHD, the impulse-to-action pipeline can be short enough that opening a browser feels almost automatic.
 If this pattern sounds familiar, understanding your urges and triggers can help you start building awareness of what happens before the impulse fires.

 ADHD overstimulation: when too much becomes the baseline